Automatic Pair Construction for Contrastive Post-training: Experiments

 We find that PPO is unfortunately very sensitive to the quality of its reward model, and is prone to degeneration when trained on small amounts of possibly noisy ``in-domain'' data.
 An example is shown in Table~\ref{tab:hack}, where a broken response trained with PPO is preferred over a coherent response generated by the SFT model.
 We believe this ``reward hacking'' is due to the reward model failing to generalize~\citep{tien2023causal}, likely overfitting to spurious lexical differences between GPT-4 and InstructGPT~\citep{zhuang2020consequences,reward_hacking}.

 To combat this behavior, we employ external reward models from Open Assistant~\citep{köpf2023openassistant} which stabilize the training in the same codebase with the same settings off-the-shelf.
 In particular, we use the OpenAssistant DeBERTa-Large reward model\footnote{\url{https://huggingface.co/OpenAssistant/reward-model-deberta-v3-large-v2}} and the larger Pythia 6.9B reward model\footnote{\url{https://huggingface.co/OpenAssistant/oasst-rm-2-pythia-6.9b-epoch-1}}.
 As Table~\ref{tab:rlhf} shows, while the outputs are coherent under these external reward models, they still fail to beat the SFT baselines, as the performance degrades on the two out-of-distribution evaluation datasets.
 This suggests the reward models may fail to generalize to out-of-distribution data~\citep{tien2023causal}.
-We conclude only that RLAIF/RLHF requires substantial effort to train properly.
-It is worth mentioning that DPO, as an alternative, works out-of-the-box on the \textit{same pairs} that are used to train the ``in-domain'' reward models that lead to RLAIF's collapse.
+We conclude that reinforcement learning models requires substantial effort to train properly.
+DPO, as an alternative, works out-of-the-box on the same automatically constructed pairs that are used to train the ``in-domain'' reward models that lead to RLAIF's collapse.